Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 4. Stick to one serving of avocado per meal, and don’t consume more than two servings per day.

-5. Avoid eating avocados every day and instead, mix up your diet by trying different types of healthy fats like olive oil, nuts, and seeds.
+5. Instead of eating avocados every day, mix up your diet by trying different types of healthy fats like olive oil, nuts, and seeds.

 Read more: Types of Avocado: From Hass to Reed and Beyond